bastien8060/MDPin/README.md

 Here is how to set them:

-#### Python API configs
+#### Server configs

 - `crt`: file path to the SSL Certificate (.crt file).
 May be Absolute or relative to the pwn.py file.
 Facultative.
 - `key`: file path to the SSL Certificate's key (.key file).
 May be Absolute or relative to the pwn.py file.
 Facultative.

-#### Static Page configs
+#### WebPage configs

-- `Address`: Which domain name/IP Address can the Python API be reached by?
+- `Address`: Which domain name/IP Address **(Look for "Server Address" when starting pwn.py)** can the Server script be reached by?
 Your server IP?
-You're IP on your router?
+Your IP on your router?
-- `port`: Which port does the Python API run on?
-Https is usually 443 and http usually 80.
-Default port for Python API is 8070 for HTTPS and 8075 for HTTP.
+- `port`: Which port does the Python API run on? **(Look for "port" when starting pwn.py).** Https is usually 443 and http usually 80.
+Default port for the Server script is 8070 for HTTPS and 8075 for HTTP.
 Port is shown on startup.
-- `prototocol`: Https uses certificate and ssl.
+- `prototocol`: **(Look for "protocol" when starting pwn.py).** Https uses certificate and ssl.
 Did you set them correctly? http doesn't use those.
-If anything doesn't work, it will fallback on http.
+If https doesn't work, it will fallback on http.
 Which one does the API run on? make sure to include the "://" after the protocol like so: `https://` or `http://`